-- For the tenders, preheat oven to 400°F. Line a rimmed baking sheet with parchment paper and place a wire rack on the baking sheet; set aside.
+- preheat oven to 400°F. Line a rimmed baking sheet with parchment paper and place a wire rack on the baking sheet; set aside.
 The wire rack will prevent sticking and allow the chicken to bake up nice and crispy on all sides.
 If you don’t have a wire rack, that’s okay.

 - In a medium bowl, whisk together water and flaxseed meal.
 Set aside for 5-10 minutes.

 - Add the chips to a food processor and pulse until they are finely crumbled.
 Alternately, you can use a rolling pin to crush the chips while they are still in their bag.
 Transfer 1 cup of the chips to a shallow bowl.
 Reserve the remaining chips to refill the bowl as needed during breading.